GSAPP-CDP/Smorgasbord/src/content/modules/10-spatial-python/102-geospatial-data.md

 ## Additional Resources

-- [Python for Data Analysis](https://www.oreilly.com/library/view/python-for-data/9781449323592/) Is a great nuts and bolts overview of the Pandas library written by it's original author, Wes McKinney.
+- Introduction and getting started with [GeoPandas](https://geopandas.org/en/stable/getting_started/introduction.html)
+- For more information about the Shapely Python library or how to work with geometry in Python see the [Shapely User Manual](https://shapely.readthedocs.io/en/stable/manual.html)